ymatthew2466/leetcode/README.md

   - for 904, it returns first index where nums[index]>=target
   - We know (>=) condition, so we must check (==) condition explicitly
 - def condition(mid): boolean condition that determines the first valid index
+- if condition(mid): what we have is valid, so look at left to narrow it down
+- else: current is not valid (and nothing to the left is valid either), so look at right to find it

 ## 9/21